Cubeir/Vanilla-RTX-App/README.md

 - `Install latest RTX packages`
   Opens a new window in which you can download and install, resintall, or update the latest Vanilla RTX resource packs directly from the [Vanilla RTX GitHub repository](https://github.com/cubeir/Vanilla-RTX)
-  Vanilla RTX resource packs are up-to-date for the latest version of Minecraft and they are constantly improving, in short, they are the unofficial ongoing effort to bring the canonical default appearance of ray-traced Minecraft to life, and the app allows you to become aware of updates and automatically receive the latest updates without having to visit third party sites.
+  Vanilla RTX resource packs are up-to-date for the latest version of Minecraft and they are constantly improving, in short, they are the ongoing effort to bring together a cohesive art direction for ray-traced Minecraft.
+The app allows you to become aware of updates and automatically receive the latest updates without having to visit third party sites.
-  Downloaded files are cached for faster reinstalls until a new update becomes available to you, this is mainly to give you a quick way reset the packs back to original state, allowing rapid experimentation with the tuning options.
+  Downloaded files are cached for faster reinstalls until a new update becomes available to you, this is mainly to give you a quick way reset the packs back to original state, allowing rapid experimentation with the tuning options expanded on later in this document.

   ![vanilla-rtx-app-ui-image](https://github.com/user-attachments/assets/65affd06-3396-4302-aca5-07952d593942)

 - `DLSS version swapper`
 Allows you to import and manage a catalogue of DLSS dll files for easy version switching.
 The currently-installed version is automatically catalogued, so you won't lose the original dll when replacing it, allowing you to revert easily.
 Accepts `.dll` files and `.zip` archives containing any number of dlls.
 You can also remove dll files from your catalogue that you no longer need.
 Your currently-installed version of DLSS is always highlighted.
-> This feature is particularly essential to GeForce RTX 50 series users, as the current bundled DLSS version in Minecraft no longer works on their GPUs, for others upgrading to the latest version of DLSS gives you sharper image as Minecraft's is heavily outdated.
+> This feature is particularly essential to GeForce RTX 50 series users, as the current bundled DLSS version in Minecraft no longer works on their GPUs, for others upgrading to the latest version of DLSS gives you sharper image quality and fewer artifacts.

 - `BetterRTX manager`
 Displays an up-to-date list of all available BetterRTX presets, which you can click to download and then install.
 The list is long so once a preset is downloaded it is moved to the top for convenience.
 Upon installing your first ever preset, a Default RTX preset is created at the top allowing you to rollback/uninstall BetterRTX.
 > All of your presets are wiped and the list is refreshed after game updates, the reason for that is to avoid potential game crashes, sometimes the files can become outdated, by tracking changes in game files and removing your current presets, it ensures you will never install outdated RTX files by accident.
 You will have to redownload the presets as they may have likely been updated on [bedrock.graphics/api](https://bedrock.graphics/api), the app ensures you're always getting the latest, however, this depends entirely on BetterRTX updating the bin files fast enough, even then this is not going to be a big issue, if you experience crashes after installing a BetterRTX preset, you can always rollback to the default preset, which will always be re-created upon your first attempt at installing a BetterRTX preset after a game update.
-In other words if BetterRTX has delays after Minecraft updates and you use the app, you may be left with stale/outdated cache, in which case you can use the refresh button in the top left corner to manually reset the API and preset cache, refresh button won't touch your Default RTX preset, which is cleared strictly after game updates.
+In other words if BetterRTX has delays after Minecraft updates and you use the app, you may be left with stale/outdated cache, in which case you can use the refresh button in the top left corner to manually reset the API and preset cache, refresh button won't touch your Default RTX preset, which is only ever cleared after game updates, opening space for a new Default preset which gets made from the latest game files.

 > Note: Given the install paths can now vary compared to Minecraft UWP, the app first scans for the most common install locations, if that fails, a system-wide search takes place which will work if you give it time, but you're also given the choice to manually locate `Minecraft for Windows` or `Minecraft Preview for Windows` folders depending on the version of the game you're trying to swap DLSS of or install BetterRTX to.
 The app then caches the game's location after initial detection, making subsequent preset changes or DLSS swapping faster.
 The cache remains valid until Minecraft is relocated.

 - `Preview (Togglable)`
   All of the app's functionalities are targeted at Preview/Beta version of Minecraft instead of main release while  `Preview` is active.

 - `Export selection`
   Exports selected packs.
 Useful for backing up your snapshot of the pack before making further changes, or to share your tuned version of Vanilla RTX (or another PBR resource pack) with friends!
 Since the app doesn't come with any quick way to reset PBR resource packs other than Vanilla RTX, it is recommended that you save them using this feature before tuning.

 ## Tuner

 The Vanilla RTX App includes tools to tune Vanilla RTX or any other RTX or Vibrant Visuals resource pack according to your preferences.
-Tuning options each use algorithms designed to preserve the PBR textures, making it difficult to derail the pack's intended look while nudging it in your preferred direction.
+Tuning options each use algorithms designed to preserve the PBR textures' composition, making it difficult to derail the pack's intended look while nudging it in your preferred direction.
 The whole tuning process works together with the app's other features to keep the experience streamlined and reversible.

 ![vanilla-rtx-app-pack-selection-menu](https://github.com/user-attachments/assets/0b2dadce-a7ac-4d08-b44c-5c93618bcd02)

 Upon launch, the app automatically scans for already-installed Vanilla RTX packs, available packs become selectable for tuning or export, you can also select up to one additional custom pack at a time.
->  Any activity within the app that could result in pack stasus change refreshes the checkboxes automatically (such as toggling Preview or updating/reinstalling packs) if multiple versions of the same Vanilla RTX variant are present, the newest will be picked, you can still select older versions manually from the list of local packs.
+>  Any action within the app that could result in pack stasus change refreshes the checkboxes automatically (such as toggling Preview or updating/reinstalling packs) if multiple versions of the same Vanilla RTX variant are present, the newest will be picked, you can still select older versions manually from the list of local packs.

 - `Select a local pack`
   Opens a menu containing a list of your installed RTX or Vibrant Visuals resource packs.
 You can select one pack to be tuned alongside any of the 3 primary Vanilla RTX variants.

 - `Fog multiplier`
   Updates all fog densities by a given factor — e.g., `0.5` to halve, `3.0` to triple, or `0` to effectively disable air fog.
 If a fog density is already at 0, the multiplier is instead converted into an acceptable literal number between `0.0-1.0`.
   If fog density is at maximum, excess of the multiplier will be used to scatter more light in the atmosphere.
-Underwater fog is also affected partially (to a much lesser degree to avoid exposing excessive underwater view distance).
+Underwater fog is also affected partially (to a much lesser degree to avoid messing underwater view distance or the delicate colors in Vanilla RTX).

-> Recommendation: When using a default Vanilla RTX resource pack with BetterRTX installed, because of how differently fog appears compared to unmodded Minecraft RTX, it is recommended to tune fog with a `0.5-0.7` multiplier.
+> Recommendation: When using a Vanilla RTX resource pack with BetterRTX installed, because of how differently fog appears compared to unmodded Minecraft RTX, it is recommended to tune fog with a `0.5-0.7` multiplier.

   ![fog-panel](https://github.com/user-attachments/assets/a013dc6a-bd46-41f1-b980-0620f0514588)